Question: Is VetResQ right for my pet?

 Answer: It depends on the disease being treated.
 For example, drug intoxication might require a single VetResQ cartridge over the course of a few hours to up to a full day of treatment.
 More complex illnesses like sepsis and pancreatitis might require daily device changes for several days.
 VetResQ cartridges need to be exchanged at least every 24 hours, if not sooner, depending on the severity of illness.

 VetResQ is manufactured and available for veterinary use in the United States in three different sized cartridges (50mL, 150mL, and 300mL) for the treatment of cats, dogs, foals, and animals of comparable size.
-VetResQ is compatible with standard hemodialysis, continuous renal replacement therapy (CRRT), and hemoperfusion pumps.
+VetResQ is compatible with standard hemodialysis, continuous renal replacement therapy (CRRT), plasmapheresis and hemoperfusion instruments.